LazyVim/lazyvim.github.io/docs/configuration/examples.md

   -- use mini.starter instead of alpha
   { import = "lazyvim.plugins.extras.ui.mini-starter" },

-  -- add jsonls and schemastore ans setup treesitter for json, json5 and jsonc { import = "lazyvim.plugins.extras.lang.json" },
+  -- add jsonls and schemastore and setup treesitter for json, json5 and jsonc { import = "lazyvim.plugins.extras.lang.json" },

   -- add any tools you want to have installed below